To start working with Veeam Backup for AWS, complete the following steps.

 - Configure an S3 repository.

-This step is not required if you plan to protect EC2 instances only with cloud-native snapshots.
+This step is not required if you plan to protect EC2 instances only with cloud-native snapshots or snapshot replicas.

 - Configure network settings for worker instances.